- WHY CARE ABOUT MYANMAR?

 - WHO WE ARE

-Women in Burma's ethnic border and underserved central regions face enormous risks in having children.
-In eastern Burma the vast majority are anemic and deliver their babies without trained assistance or access to emergency obstetric services.
+Women in Myanmar's ethnic border and underserved central regions face enormous risks in having children.
+In eastern Myanmar the vast majority are anemic and deliver their babies without trained assistance or access to emergency obstetric services.
 Nearly 1% of pregnancies result in maternal death, mostly from bleeding after delivery or infection — one of the highest rates of maternal mortality in the world.

 Community Partners International's focus on training, technical support and resources for local organizations has achieved community-based delivery of antenatal care, family planning and emergency obstetric services to 135,000 women and men who would otherwise have gone without.

-In addition to implementing life-saving health initiatives, our local partners — with technical support from CPI's health branch, Global Health Access Program (GHAP) — have conducted the only peer-reviewed surveys in these largely inaccessible regions.
+In addition to implementing life-saving health initiatives, our local partners — with technical support and in-depth mentoring from CPI — have conducted the only peer-reviewed surveys in these largely inaccessible regions.

 For reproductive health-related articles and reports, see links at right